 Of the January sun; and not to think

 In the sound of a few leaves,

-It is at this point that the poem turns and Stevens begins to finish his initial thought regard snow man characteristics.
+It is at this point that the poem turns and Stevens begins to finish his initial thought regarding snowman characteristics.
 One must be, all things just listed to appreciate this cold, sunny, January day, and not think of “any misery” in the sounds made by the wind or that of a few leaves.
 These sounds might bring out in someone who does not have a “mind of winter” thoughts of misery, perhaps those in their own life, or of those general to the world.
 Or even more generally, associate the actual sound with that of human mourning.

-The next stanza continues with description of what this “sound” of wind and leaves signifies– that of projected human emotions.
+The fourth stanza continues with a description of what this “sound” of wind and leaves signifies– that of projected human emotions.
 It becomes clear that this personification is problematic for the narrator, it is something to be avoided.
 The narrator believes that the projection of human emotions will disrupt one’s understanding of the world.
-A snow man must not project human misery onto the sounds of the world, but must observe it for what it is, that of “the sound of the land.”
+A snowman must not project human misery onto the sounds of the world, but must observe it for what it is, that of “the sound of the land.”

 About Wallace Stevens